Smog-Eating Streets: The Concrete That Breathes

 We’re used to thinking of nature as green.

-But maybe it’s time to accept that the next wave of restoration may arrive in shades of gray.
+But it really doesn’t have to be only green.
+Maybe it’s time to accept that the next wave of restoration may arrive in shades of gray.

-Engineers are fine-tuning the formulas to target even more pollutants: carbon monoxide, microplastics, the silent killers that float invisibly above our heads and settle into our blood.
+Engineers are fine-tuning the formulas to target even more pollutants than they already get: carbon monoxide, microplastics, and more of the silent killers that float invisibly above our heads and settle into our blood.

-It’s not just roads.
-It’s lungs stretched across the city grid.
+It’s not just roads anymore, it’s lungs stretched across the city grid.

 The Alchemy of the Urban Jungle

-There is something strangely beautiful about this alchemy: turning the dirtiest parts of our world into purifiers.
+There is something strangely beautiful about this magical yellow brick road (just kidding, it’s not yellow): turning the dirtiest parts of our world…and the worst part about getting into work…into purifiers.

-Our roads, so long symbols of disconnection, now have the potential to become bridges between our species and the biosphere we’ve tried so hard to outpace.
+Our roads, those lovely symbols of disconnection and road rage, now have the potential to become bridges between our species and the biosphere we’ve tried so hard to outpace.

 Every traffic jam, every red light, every standstill beneath blinking towers could become part of a planetary exhale.

-The worst parts of the commute (the idle time, the frustration, the exhaust) could now be moments of healing.
+The worst parts of the commute (the idle time, the frustration, the exhaust) could now be moments of healing for the planet.

 Silent seconds in which the very ground beneath us is doing the work we so often forget needs doing.